Seymour Hutner: Haskins Laboratories

 At 43rd St., Hutner became known for nurturing young students at a time when this was not a typical pattern, and the lab served as an incubator for many talented high school and undergraduate students.
 Some went on to become productive scientists, including the two Nobel laureates, Joshua Lederberg and David Baltimore.
 While full-time at the lab, Hutner also spent several years on the faculties of Columbia University and Fordham University in this period.
-He also edited, with Lwoff (and later in a second edition with Michael Levandowsky), a multivolume compendium, the Biochemistry and Physiology of Protozoa, that was for many years a standard reference;
+He also edited, with Lwoff (and later in a second edition with Michael Levandowsky), a multivolume compendium, the Biochemistry and Physiology of Protozoa, that was for many years a standard reference.

+Relocation to Pace University

 In 1970 the lab was required to leave its quarters at 43rd St. Cooper and Provasoli went to Yale University in New Haven, Connecticut, but Hutner preferred to remain in New York and moved his part of the lab to Pace University in Lower Manhattan, where he became a professor.
-Cooper developed the New Haven lab into an institute for the study of speech, language, and reading.
-It remains today an independently chartered nonprofit organization under the name of Haskins Laboratories, while maintaining close ties with Yale University and University of Connecticut.

-In New York, Hutner's component, focused on microbiological research, has become a department of Pace University and is also named Haskins Laboratories, but the two identically named laboratories no longer have formal ties.
+In New York, Hutner's component, focused on microbiological research, became a department of Pace University and is also named Haskins Laboratories, but the two identically named laboratories no longer have formal ties.
 At Pace the lab became a center for metabolic studies of protistan parasites, as well as studies of behavioral ecology and sensory physiology of free-living protists.
 Under the leadership of Hutner's student, Cyrus Bacchi, the former led to development of the antiparasitic drug eflornithine (alpha-difluoromethylornithine), widely used today against African sleeping sickness (trypanosomiasis).
 Work on antiparasitic drugs continues today under the direction of Nigel Yarlett.